metalift/metalift/website/docs/installation.md

 ---

 # Installation
-Let's get started by installing Metalift and it's dependencies!
+Let's get started by installing Metalift and its dependencies!

 ## Get the Metalift source code
 First, you'll need to clone the Metalift repository (we are working on making Metalift available as a Python package in the near future):